 Experiencing changes in mood or any similar symptoms?
 Call a doctor online.

-What Is Schizophrenia ?
-Schizophrenia is a mental disorder that makes it hard for individual to differentiate between what is real and unreal, think clearly, manage emotions, relate to others, and function normally.
-It affects about 1% of general population.
-But this does not indicate that th...
+What Is Schizophrenia?
+Schizophrenia is a mental disorder that makes it hard for an individual to differentiate between what is real and unreal, think clearly, manage emotions, relate to others, and function normally.
+It affects about 1% of the general population.
+But this does not mean there is no ...
 Read Article

 Query: Hi doctor, I get in a depressive phase for a while and I cannot seem to get out of it and then I feel completely fine like nothing happened.
 So I did not tend to take any actions.
 But it is recently been affecting my personal and work life.
 I tend to not feel like myself.
 Currently, I am on Lame...
 Read Full »

 Query: Hello doctor,I am waiting for an assessment of autism spectrum disorder.
 In the past few years, I have been misdiagnosed with bipolar, and my current diagnosis is borderline personality disorder.
 But, I am not sure whats going on really.
 I am 100 % confident that I am ASD, as it covers my "base pers...
 Read Full »

 Most Popular Articles